-- 22. Catch limits for by-catch species groups (macrourids, rajids and other species) are set by South Africa.
-The catch histories for by-catch species, over the past 10 years, are provided in Table 3. - 23.
-The by-catch in the South African EEZ consists predominantly of macrourids, the majority of which are caught in the Subarea 58.7 sector of the EEZ.
-The maximum catch of 46 tonnes of macrourids, reported in 2007 (Table 3), equates to 21% of the catch of the target species reported in that year. - 24.
-In 2013, 27 tonnes of macrourids and one tonne of rajids were reported from the South African EEZ which accounts for 54% of the catch limit of 50 tonnes set by South Africa for that by-catch group (Table 3).
+23. The by-catch in the South African EEZ consists predominantly of macrourids, the majority of which are caught in the Subarea 58.7 sector of the EEZ.
+The maximum catch of 46 tonnes of macrourids, reported in 2007 (Table 3), equates to 21% of the catch of the target species reported in that year.

+24. In 2014, 19 tonnes of macrourids and no rajids were reported from the South African EEZ (Table 3).